GabeScott/standard-works-vault/General Conference/1984 April - Call to the Holy Apostleship.md

 # Call to the Holy Apostleship

-*By Russell M. Nelson - Of the Quorum of the Twelve Apostles*
+By Elder Russell M. Nelson - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1984 General Conference*